The World of Aden: Publication history

 Shannon Appelcline commented that "The World of Bloodshadows (1994), a noir fantasy, was West End's only original setting for MasterBook; everything else was licensed.
 The World of Indiana Jones (1994) and The World of Necroscope (1995) might have been good licenses.
-However, the same can't be said of The World of Aden (1996), The World of Species (1995), The World of Tales from the Crypt (1996), or infamously The World of Tank Girl (1995).
+However, the same can't be said of The World of Aden (1996), The World of Species (1995), The World of Tales from the Crypt (1996), or infamously The World of Tank Girl (1995)".

+The supplement The World of Aden: Campaign Chronicles was published in 1996.

 Reception

 Andy Butcher reviewed The World of Aden for Arcane magazine, rating it a 6 out of 10 overall.
-Butcher comments that "Unfortunately, while the book succeeds at sketching out the basics of the world, it rarely finds the space to go into detail.
-There are a lot of good ideas here, and an inventive referee looking for a slightly different setting could do a lot worse than to pick this up, whether you're familiar with the Masterbook and D6 systems or not."
+Butcher comments that "unfortunately, while the book succeeds at sketching out the basics of the world, it rarely finds the space to go into detail.
+There are a lot of good ideas here, and an inventive referee looking for a slightly different setting could do a lot worse than to pick this up, whether you're familiar with the Masterbook and D6 systems or not".